chuxorg/cspy/README.md

    In the ```pointers/``` directory you will see code examples that explain how ```Pointers``` work in Python.
    You can read more about [Pointers][pointers] in Python.
 - [Linked Lists][linkedlists]
+   A linked list is a linear data structure where each element is a separate object known as a node.
+In the ```linked_lists/``` folder you will find an example with well documented code.
+You can read more about [Linked Lists][linkedlists] in Python.

 [home]:https://chuxorg.github.io/cspy/
 [pointers]: https://chuxorg.github.io/cspy/pointers/